 The "Unknown Days" of the Jewish Calendar

-This week, an unsuspecting person wishing to catch a minyan, who walks into a random shul in many places around the world, might be in for a surprise.
-After the Shemoneh Esrei prayer on Monday there was Selichos; on Wednesday there was no Tachanun; and on Sunday again there won’t be Tachanun!
+This coming week, an unsuspecting person wishing to catch a minyan, who walks into a random shul in many places around the world, might be in for a surprise.
+After the Shemoneh Esrei prayer on Sunday there will be no Tachanun.
+On Monday there will be Selichos; and on Thursday there again won’t be Tachanun!
 Why would this be?
 No Tachanun generally signifies that it is a festive day; yet, no other observances are readily noticeable.
 As for the reciting of Selichos on Monday, they are usually reserved for a fast day; yet no one seems to be fasting!
 What is going on?

-This past Monday was the third and final day of a semi-annual period that many do not even realize exists: a series of “Days of Tefilla” colloquially known as BeHa”B. This acronym stands for Monday (Beis - 2nd day of the week), Thursday (Hei - 5th day of the week), and the following Monday (Beis).
+This coming Monday will be the third and final day of a semi-annual period that many do not even realize exists: a series of “Days of Tefilla” colloquially known as BeHa”B. This acronym stands for Monday (Beis - 2nd day of the week), Thursday (Hei - 5th day of the week), and the following Monday (Beis).
 These days are observed on the first Monday, Thursday, and Monday following the earliest Rosh Chodesh after Pesach (Rosh Chodesh Iyar), and likewise after Sukkos (Rosh Chodesh Cheshvan).

-The custom of utilizing these specific days for Prayer and supplication is already mentioned almost 900 years ago by the Baalei Tosafos, its importance reiterated by the Tur (who refers to BeHa”B as a French-German custom) and unbeknownst to many, actually codified in Halacha by the Shulchan Aruch as a proper minhag!
+The custom of utilizing these specific days for prayer and supplication was already mentioned almost 900 years ago by the Baalei Tosafos, its importance reiterated by the Tur, and unbeknownst to many, actually codified in halacha by the Shulchan Aruch as a proper minhag!

 Whose Minhag Is It, Anyway?

 Later Sefardic authorities as well, including the Knesses HaGedolah, Pri Chadash and Chida (ad loc.) also discuss its importance.
-Therefore, this author finds it interesting that the general Sefardic minhag is not say BeHa”B. In fact, the Siman referring to BeHa”B - O.C.
-492, is noticeably absent from the Yalkut Yosef’s Kitzur Shulchan Aruch, implying that it is not relevant to the average Sefardi.
+Therefore, this author finds it interesting that the general Sefardic minhag is not to recite BeHa”B. In fact, the Siman referring to BeHa”B (Orach Chaim 492) is noticeably absent from the Yalkut Yosef Kitzur Shulchan Aruch, implying that it is not relevant to the average Sefardi.

 And it is not just the general Sefardi populace who do not say BeHa”B. Already in his time, the Taz noted that even among Ashkenazic communities BeHa”B observance was not widespread.
-More recently, Rav Menashe Klein, in a side point to the issue being addressed in a teshuva, maintains that one who does not observe BeHa”B is not considered “Poresh Min HaTzibbur”, as even nowadays its observance is not prevalent.
+More recently, Rav Menashe Klein, in a side point to the issue being addressed in a teshuva, maintains that one who does not observe BeHa”B is not considered “Poresh Min HaTzibbur” (separating himself from the general community), as even nowadays its observance is not prevalent.
 But, among many Yeshiva communities, and especially in Eretz Yisrael, reciting BeHa”B twice a year is de rigueur.